 Sometimes despite heavy trading in a stock, the prices can remain unchanged at the end of the day; this is called equilibrium.
 A balance of supply and demand causes a market equilibrium.

 Normal Demand – Normal Supply

 This scenario represents an equilibrium between buyers and sellers.
 This is when a stock moves sideways on a stock chart, neither trending strongly upwards nor downwards.
 There is no pressure on supply or demand in either direction.
-We would tend to see an average day of volume and muted price movements on a stock chart.
-If the market is overall up for the day, you might see some upward drift of the stock price; there will also be no significant news that might sway the stocks or demand supply in either direction.
+We see an average volume day and muted price movements on a stock chart.
+If the market is overall up for the day, you might see some upward drift of the stock price; there will also be no important news that might sway the stocks or demand-supply in either direction.

 Low Demand – Low Supply

 This is a day in the stock market where we see disinterested buyers and sellers.
 Typical volatility is low, there is little movement in the stock price, and the volume bars are lower than normal.

 In this scenario, we will see a significantly higher volume of trades.
 This means that the buyers are buying heavily, and the sellers are equally selling heavily.
 This means in a stock chart, we might see some change in the stock price in either direction, but we would see a huge volume bar.
 If you view candlesticks, you might see what is called a Doji.

 How to see supply and demand for stock through the volume indicator

 The best way to determine if a stock price will rise or fall in the near future is to understand the relationship between stock price and volume.